snedmagdous/epigenomics-trauma-nlp/README.md

 #### Team Members & Responsibilities:

-**Member 1: Maya**
+**Member 1: Maya** (mmm443)
 Responsibilities:
-- Data Fetching from PubMed
+- Data Fetching articles in bulk from PubMed related to epigenetics and mental health
-- Developing the visualizations
+- Developing the visualizations in main.py to create interactive interfaces for users to visualize the data across multiple dimensions
 - Researching relevant terms for fetching data and preprocessing

 **Demo + Steps to Run:**